 This joint, steps from Millennium Park, is the latest addition to Chicago’s taco scene.
 I was pleasantly surprised at how flavorful the shrimp and swordfish tacos are and the plates are pretty, too!
 Broken English is located at 75 E. Lake Street.
 Take the Brown, Orange, Purple, Green or Pink Lines to the Randolph/Wabash ‘L’ stop.

 Belly Shack and Del Seoul are not the only great Korean taco joints in Chicago.
 You can add En Hakkore in Bucktown to the list.
-I stopped into these bright spot last week to check out the eats and I was thrilled to find that the price was terrific, the flavors were amazing and the portions were huge.
+I stopped into this bright spot last week to check out the eats and I was thrilled to find that the price was terrific, the flavors were amazing and the portions were huge.
 The tacos come two to an order and I chose the special tofu-kimchi and the spicy-pork tacos.
 The special flour tortillas served here have a thicker texture to support the ingredients and they taste different than your average flour tortillas.
 I could not convince the owner to tell me her secret but I am happy to have it be kept a mystery.
 Fabulous!!